o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/_index.md

 ![Variable node in Script Canvas.](/images/user-guide/scripting/script-canvas/nodes-variable-2.png)

-Another, simpler way to read or write a variable&mdash;without the need for a separate variable node&mdash;is to use [variable references](/docs/user-guide/scripting/script-canvas/editor-reference/variables/variable-references) on a node data pin.
+Another way to read or write a variable&mdash;without the need for a separate variable node&mdash;is to use [variable references](/docs/user-guide/scripting/script-canvas/editor-reference/variables/variable-references) on a node data pin.

 For more information about using variables in Script Canvas, refer to [Script Canvas Variables and the Variable Manager](/docs/user-guide/scripting/script-canvas/editor-reference/variables/).